-You wanted to make changes.
+You wanted to make changes and you wondered how to make changes in life successfully.
 This summer was when you were finally going to get fit, eat more healthily and lose those extra pounds.
 However, that new gym membership has seen your four weekly visits reduce to a single one due to changing work demands.

 In fact, you have not returned since you fell ill last week.
 Weekly viewing that subscription payment on your bank statement has become that fine thread of hope to convince yourself are still doing something…or are at least connected to something that can bring you positive change.